Cape Town Airport

-Car rental companies represented at the airport include Hertz, Avis, National Alamo, Budget, Europcar and Tempest.
+Car rental companies include Hertz, Avis, Budget, Europcar and Tempest.

-A taxi to from Cape Town international Airport to the centre of Cape Town takes approximately 30 minutes and the cost may vary, depending on the time of day and number of passengers, generally amounting to between R150 to R250, with fares up to 50 percent more at night.
+A taxi to the centre of Cape Town takes approximately 30 minutes and the cost may vary depending on the time of day and number of passengers, generally amounting to between ZAR 150 and ZAR 250, with fares up to 50 percent more at night.
 Only Touch Down Taxis, the authorised airport taxi company, is allowed to operate from the airport.
-You can call them on: +27 (0)21 919 4659 to reserve ahead.
-There are also many private taxis drivers and some hotels operate courtesy shuttles.

 ATMs, bars, restaurants and currency exchange facilities are available throughout the airport.
-There are several shops, including duty-free in the International Departures' section.
+There are several shops, including duty-free in the International Departures section.
 A VAT refund service is available by the International check in desk.
-Hotels reservations and tourist information are available in the International Terminal.
-There is a Vodacom shop in International Arrivals where visitors can buy local SIM cards for their mobile phones.
+Hotel reservations and tourist information are also available.

-There is short and long-term parking in a multilevel parking garage, connected to the terminal.
-Fees range from ZAR 16 for the first hour to ZAR 275 for five days in the long-term parking area.
-There is also a special pick-up area that offers 15 minutes' free parking.
+There is short and long-term parking in a multilevel parking garage connected to the terminal.
+Fees range from ZAR 12 for the first hour in the cheapest parking area to a minimum charge of ZAR 635 (including five days of parking) in the long-term parking area.
+There is also a special pick-up area that offers 30 minutes' free parking.